-My grandmother, like Lloyd, liked to sing and knew nearly all her songs off by heart, I have such fond memories of her singing in the kitchen, in the bathroom, even hanging out the washing.
-My brother and I used to get into bed with Gran every morning and how I loved it when she sang all the old music hall songs she learnt as a child.
-Song such as My Old Man said follow the Van, The boy that I love is up in the Gallery, Pop goes the Weasel,’and One of the Ruins the Cromwell Knocked about a Bit.
+My grandmother, like Lloyd, liked to sing and knew nearly all her songs off by heart, I have such fond memories of her singing in the kitchen, in the bathroom, and even hanging out the washing.
+My brother and I used to get into bed with gran every morning and how I loved it when she sang all the old music hall songs she learned as a child.
+Songs such as My Old Man, The Boy that I love is up in the Gallery, Pop Goes the Weasel,’ and One of the Ruins the Cromwell Knocked About a Bit.

-My grandmothers early life in the East End was much the same as Marie Lloyd's, maybe that’s why the songs appealed to her, it may also be the fact that her mother, my great grandmother, sang at the Crystal Palace as a young girl and also that she always maintained that we were related in some way to Lloyd.
+My grandmother's early life in the East End was much the same as Marie Lloyd's, maybe that’s why the songs appealed to her, it may also be the fact that her mother, my great-grandmother, sang at the Crystal Palace as a young girl and she always maintained that we were related in some way to Lloyd.
 This connection I have yet to find.
 Like Lloyd, my beloved grandmother was born in the East End of London, the family lived in Canning Town and her father worked as a boiler maker on the docks.
-My grandmothers family can be found living in the blue highlighted area of Charles Booths 1898 poverty map of London which represented the group of people described as “Very poor, casual.
+My grandmother's family can be found living in the blue highlighted area of Charles Booth's 1898 poverty map of London which represented the group of people described as “Very poor, casual.
 Chronic want.”
-Today my grandmothers family would probably fit into what is stated to be the Precariat Class “The most deprived class of all with low levels of economic, cultural and social capital.”
-The birth certificates of all the children show that they were never in the same house for more than two years, this was probably due to rent arrears and my great grandfather sometimes being out of work.
+Today my grandmother's family would probably fit into what is stated to be the Precariat Class “The most deprived class of all with low levels of economic, cultural and social capital.”
+The birth certificates of all the children show that they were never in the same house for more than two years, this was probably due to rent arrears and my great-grandfather sometimes being out of work.